waggle-sensor/ptz-app/README.md

 # PTZ APP

-This is an application for sending images of specific objects autonomously using PTZ cameras.
+This is an intelligent, autonomous PTZ camera application that uses advanced vision-language models (YOLO or Florence-2) to detect, frame, and analyze objects of interest in real-time.
+It is designed for deployment on edge computing nodes within the Sage project.

+---

+## What’s New

+- **Florence-2 Enhancements**
+  - Automatic scene context generation at the start of scans.
+  - Support for manual prompt injection with `--prompt_prefix` to guide detections.

+- **Enhanced Data Logging**
+  - Publishes scene captions (Florence-2) and raw detection data (label, confidence, position) with each scan.
+  - Improved debug-level logging.

+- **Pipeline Updates**
+  - Added Scene Analysis step (Florence-2 only).
+  - Data Publishing step now explicitly includes metadata publishing.

+---

 ## How It Works

 The algorithm performs the following steps:

+1. **Initialization**
-1. **Initialization**: Sets up object detection model (YOLO or Florence) based on user parameters.
+   Sets up the object detection model (`YOLO` or `Florence-2`) based on user parameters.

+2. **Scene Analysis (Florence-2 Only)**
+   At the start of a scan, Florence-2 can automatically generate a detailed text caption of the current scene to use as a dynamic, contextual prompt.

+3. **Contextual Area Scanning**
-2. **Area Scanning**: Systematically scans the environment by rotating the PTZ camera in pan steps (default: 15 degrees) through a full 360° rotation at the specified tilt and zoom level.
+   Systematically scans the environment by rotating the PTZ camera in pan steps (default: 15°) through a full 360° rotation at the specified tilt and zoom level.
+   When using Florence-2, the generated (or user-specified) context is incorporated to improve detection relevance.

+4. **Object Detection**
-3. **Object Detection**: At each camera position, captures an image and runs object detection to identify specified objects (e.g., person, car, dog).
+   At each camera position, captures an image and runs object detection to identify specified objects (e.g., person, car, dog).

+5. **Filtering**
-4. **Filtering**: Filters detections based on confidence threshold (default: 0.1).
+   Filters detections based on confidence threshold (default: 0.1).

+6. **Object Tracking**
-5. **Object Tracking**: When an object of interest is detected with sufficient confidence, the algorithm:
+   When an object of interest is detected with sufficient confidence, the algorithm:
    - Centers the camera on the detected object
    - Adjusts zoom to maximize the object in the frame

+7. **Data Publishing**
-6. **Image Publishing**: Saves and publishes the optimized images of detected objects.
+   Saves and publishes the optimized images of detected objects.
+   Publishes rich metadata—including scene captions (Florence-2), raw detection data (labels, confidence, position), and logging outputs—to the Sage data portal.

+8. **Iteration**
-7. **Iteration**: Repeats the process for the specified number of iterations with configurable delay between scans.
+   Repeats the process for the specified number of iterations with configurable delay between scans.

+---

 ## Build the container